IB-315168/assignment2/README.md

 6. Verify that process has finished ("target" directory should be present now) and outcome has been a success (Run window should contain "build success" message)
 7. Go to com.sep3yg9.assignment2.gprc and open either of the classes

-If you open the class and "extends" part is not highlighted red, you're ready to go.
+If you open the class and "extends" partEntity is not highlighted red, you're ready to go.
 Otherwise:
 1. Go to "target" directory -> generated-sources and find directory "protobuf"
 2. If it is orange - select the "protobuf" directory, right-click on it and select option "Mark Directory as" -> "Generated Sources root"